GDQuest/website/content/post/2017/news/godot-engine-kickstarter/index.md

 ---
 title: Game Creation with Godot, Kickstarter soon
 description: In 2017, I'm going to cover game programming with the Godot game engine.
-And for that, GDquest needs your opinion and your help!
+And for that, GDQuest needs your opinion and your help!
 author: nathan
 date: 2017-04-19T15:00:11+01:00